odipar/spread/README.md

 Most notably the memoization of (sub)sum of `5 !
 6 !
 7 !
 8` was re-used.
 That's almost half of the sum.
 Of course, this is no coincidence.
 Indeed, it can be proven that - if only 1 element in a sequence is changed - we only need to do `O(log(n))` extra work to re-calculate its sum.

 ###Conclusion
-For know, I'm done explaining the basics of SPREAD.
+For now, I'm done explaining the basics of SPREAD.
 I hope that you liked it.

 So what's next?